LivingstonPradeep/aviv-qa-technical-test/tests/README.md

 - The Action Layer implements an abstraction layer to improve test reusability and maintainability.
 - The Action Layer can also be used to implement polymorphism by accomplishing the task by either UI or API based on the input
 - Action Layer helps keep the test simple and clean
+Note: The API actions are not implemented/covered yet.

 ##### Reading and Using Test Data in Tests:
 ```typescript